Guide to Probate Code 850 and Heggstad Petitions

 Objections and Trial

 When there are no objections, the probate court is generally entitled to grant the petition, issue orders and/or take other actions.
-While the probate court can also overrule objections, if there is evidence to support the objection, the court will generally resort to resolving the dispute through a trial.
+While the probate court can also overrule objections, it usually will resort to resolving the dispute through a trial if there is evidence to support the objection.

-In sum, if you fail to file a written objection prior to the hearing or arrive on time to the hearing to object orally, it will become much more difficult to overturn the court’s ruling, if it can be overturned at all.
+In sum, if you fail to file a written objection prior to the hearing or arrive too late to the hearing to object orally, it will become much more difficult to overturn the court’s ruling, if it can be overturned at all.